By Brendan Brazier

 One way to supplement NO through food is with beetroot juice.
 Beets contain nitrates and antioxidants that are beneficial on our overall health.
 The nitrates in beet juice are converted into nitric oxide which has the potential to increase blood flow.1 Consider adding beet juice to a smoothie or hydrating beverage to reap the benefits of NO on muscle pump.

-Exercise stimulates growth hormone release, which is important for muscular strength gains.
+Exercise naturally stimulates growth hormone release, which is important for muscular strength gains.
 The amino acid L-arginine has also been shown to stimulate growth hormone release while our bodies are in a resting state.2 Arginine is an amino acid that is readily converted to nitric oxide in your body.
 Dietary supplementation of arginine has also been shown to normalize the hormonal stress response, to lower the amounts of cortisol you produce.3

 - Brazil nuts